diana-hui-yang/cohesity-scripts/datapump/export-ora-coh-nfs/README.md

 The scripts in this folder can utilize mutiple mount points to export Oracle databases to NFS mounts.
 It has the following assumption
 - The last charactor of the mount should be a numerical digit.
 - The last charactor of the first mount should be 1
-- The next charactor of the rest of mounts should be increased by 1 by 1
+- The last charactor of the rest of mounts should be increased 1 by 1